segmentio/segment-docs/src/partners/subscriptions/index.md

 ## Build & Test

 > note ""
 > **NOTE:** On July 31, 2021 support for building Subscription Functions will be removed from Developer Center.
 You may continue building a Subscription Webhook.
-We have some exciting updates coming down the pipe for Developer Center 2.0 which will offer a more holistic approach to building on Segment.
-If you’re interested in joining the beta in the coming months, please fill out [this form](https://airtable.com/shrvZzQ6NTTwsc6rQ)!
+Segment is committed to improving the Developer Center experience with Developer Center 2.0, which will offer a more holistic approach to building on Segment.
+If you’re interested in joining the beta in the coming months, please fill out [this form](https://airtable.com/shrvZzQ6NTTwsc6rQ){:target="_blank"}.

 You can subscribe to customer data in two ways: